GCPartner/datadog-eventarc-cloud-functions/tutorial.md

 # Closed-loop monitoring & remediation using Datadog, Eventarc, & Cloud functions (Tutorial)
-## Create Accounts (STEP 1)
+## Prerequisits (STEP 1)
-You will need to have/create three accounts:
+You will need to have/create three accounts, and a domain:
 * [PhoenixNAP](https://phoenixnap.com/bare-metal-cloud)
 * [Google Cloud Account](https://console.cloud.google.com/) - New accounts get a $300 Google Cloud credit
   * You can use the default Google Cloud Project after you create a Google Cloud accoumt.
 * [Datadog](https://www.datadoghq.com/free-datadog-trial/)
-* Some Domain
+* Domain
   * You will need a valid domain or sub-domain
   * You could use [Google Cloud Domain](https://cloud.google.com/domains/docs/register-domain)
   * If using cloud domains, you may get an error in subsiquent steps when we try and create the Cloud DNS Zone, just ignore this.